Valerie-Hanoka/PyNeQL/README.md

 ### Installation instructions
 <div id='installation-instructions'/>

-**Nota bene: For the moment, this module is still under development.
+Just type the pip command in your env:

-You do not want to use this in production.**
+    pip install pyneql

-You can install PyNeQL by cloning the project to your local directory
+Or you can install PyNeQL by cloning the project to your local directory

     git clone https://github.com/Valerie-Hanoka/PyNeQL.git